creationix/js-git/README.md

  - [min-stream-chrome][] - Another implementation of the tcp and fs API, but wrapping chrome packaged apps's special APIs.
  - [min-stream-http-codec][] - A set of filters that makes implementing HTTP clients and servers easy.

+## Projects using JS-Git

+ - [js-git-app][] - A chrome packaged app used to demo/test using js-git in a chrome environment.
+ - [js-git-node][] - A node CLI tool used to demo/test using js-git in the node.js environment.

 [node.js]: http://nodejs.org
 [git]: http://git-scm.com/